cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/incompatible-traffic.md

 To allow these types of requests through Gateway, you must add a [*Do Not Inspect*](/cloudflare-one/policies/filtering/http-policies/#do-not-inspect) HTTP policy for these applications and domains.

-## HTTP/3 traffic
+## HTTP/3 traffic in Google Chrome

-Gateway does not currently support inspection of HTTP/3 traffic.

-### Disable QUIC in Google Chrome
+Gateway does not currently support inspection of HTTP/3 traffic in Google Chrome.
+This is because Chrome does not trust any certificate signed by a custom root CA even if the certificate is installed on the user's device.

 Google Chrome by default enables support for QUIC, which is used to connect to HTTP/3 capable webpages.
 In order to apply HTTP policies to Google Chrome traffic, you will need to disable QUIC in the browser.
 This forces the browser to fall back to HTTP/2.

+### Disable QUIC in Google Chrome

 To manually disable QUIC in the Google Chrome browser: